NTimothy/freecodecamp-Courses/Responsive Web Design/README.md

 | :black_square_button: | Learn CSS Animation by Building a Ferris Wheel |
 | :black_square_button: | Learn CSS Transforms by Building a Penguin |
 | :black_square_button: | **Personal Portfolio Webpage**, REQUIRED |

+* _Project requirements met, however additional formatting/content may have been/will be added after this date_